 Rinse the cucumbers well under cold water, pat them dry, and then set them on a towel to dry completely.

-3 Make the brine: In a small saucepan over medium-high heat, bring the vinegar, water, sugar, salt, and pickling spice up to a simmer.
+In a small non-reactive saucepan over medium-high heat, bring the vinegar, water, sugar, salt, and pickling spice up to a simmer.
 Stir occasionally and continue simmering until the sugar and salt are dissolved.

 Place them in the refrigerator.
 Wait at least 24 hours before eating the pickles in order to let the flavors develop.
-Use them within one month.
+Enjoy them within 1 month.